samvera/hyrax/README.md

 # What is Hyrax?

-Hyrax is a front-end based on the robust [Samvera](http://samvera.org) framework, providing a user interface for common repository features.
-Hyrax offers the ability to create repository object types on demand, to deposit content via multiple configurable workflows, and to describe content with flexible metadata.
-Numerous optional features may be turned on in the administrative dashboard or added through plugins.
-It is implemented as a Rails engine, so it may be the base of, or added to, a Rails application.
-Hyrax is the consolidation of Sufia and the CurationConcerns gems and behaves in much the same way.
+Hyrax is a [Ruby on Rails Engine](https://guides.rubyonrails.org/engines.html) built by the [Samvera community](https://samvera.org).
+Hyrax provides a foundation for creating many different digital repository applications.

+_**Note:** As a Rails Engine, Hyrax is not an web application.
+To build your digital repository using Hyrax you must mount the Hyrax engine within a Rails application.
+We call an application that mounts Hyrax a "Hyrax-based application" (or sometimes a "Hyrax Application")._

+Hyrax offers the ability to:

+* Create repository object types on demand
+* Deposit content via multiple configurable workflows
+* Describe content with flexible metadata
+* Enable/disable optional features via an administrative dashboard
+* And more

 # Feature Documentation